CDixon0416/Notes/Notes/Security+-2023/Security+.md

              - Hashes are supposed to unique for every unique plaintext
           - Downgrade Attack
              - A form of MITM where you degrade the type of encryption between two hosts to a less secure form that can be easier to break such as MD5

-    3. 1.3: Application Attacks
+    3. "1.3: Application Attacks"
-    4. 1.4: Network Attacks
+    4. "1.4: Network Attacks"
-    5. 1.5: Threat Actors and Vectors
+    5. "1.5: Threat Actors and Vectors"
-    6. 1.6: Vulnerabilities
+    6. "1.6: Vulnerabilities"
-    7. 1.7: Security Assessments
+    7. "1.7: Security Assessments"
-    8. 1.8: Penetration Testing
+    8. "1.8: Penetration Testing"
 ## Section 2: Architecture and Design
-    1. 2.1: Enterprise Security
+    1. "2.1: Enterprise Security"
-    2. 2.2: Virtualization and Cloud Computing
+    2. "2.2: Virtualization and Cloud Computing"
-    3. 2.3: Secure Application Development
+    3. "2.3: Secure Application Development"
-    4. 2.4: Authentication and Authorization
+    4. "2.4: Authentication and Authorization"
-    5. 2.5: Resilience
+    5. "2.5: Resilience"
-    6. 2.6: Embedded Systems
+    6. "2.6: Embedded Systems"
-    7. 2.7: Physical Security Controls
+    7. "2.7: Physical Security Controls"
-    8. 2.8: Cryptographic Concepts
+    8. "2.8: Cryptographic Concepts"
 ## Section 3: Implementation
     1. 3.1: Secure Protocols
     2. 3.2: Host and Application Security